S. K. Roongta

 Sushil Kumar Roongta is the former chairman of Steel Authority of India Limited (SAIL), serving from August 2006 to May 2010.
 He is an alumnus of BITS Pilani and Indian Institute of Foreign Trade (IIFT).

 He was also the first chairman of International Coal Ventures Limited (ICVL) – a JV of five leading Public Sector Undertakings (PSUs): viz.
 SAIL, Coal India Limited (CIL), Rashtriya Ispat Nigam Limited (RINL), NMDC, and NTPC.

 He has been part of various think tanks and is widely regarded as one of the principal experts in the field of metal, power and public sector turnarounds.
 He was Chairman of ‘Panel of Experts on Reforms in Central Public Sector Enterprises’ constituted by Planning Commission, widely known as ‘Roongta Committee’.
 Its report is used as a benchmark for public sector reforms today.
 Roongta has been and continues to be director on multiple corporate boards.
 He is also associated with educational institutions and non-profit organization.
 He was chairman of the board of governors of IIT-Bhubaneswar.

 Career

 Roongta started his career in 1972 as a marketing executive for SAIL.
 After serving in various marketing position, he was promoted to the SAIL Board as a Commercial Director in 2004.
 He later served as the head of Human Resources and Personnel Director of the Corporate Planning and Raw Materials Division.

-Under Roongta’s leadership, SAIL achieved new landmarks in physical and financial performance.
-SAIL is operating at 115% of its rated capacity, and has brought about continuous improvement in its productivity & cost competitiveness.
+Under Roongta’s leadership, SAIL achieved good financial performance.
+SAIL is operating at 115% of its rated capacity, and has improved it’s productivity & cost competitiveness.
 It has posted a profit (before tax) to the tune of over Rs.
-9400 crores in FY’09 making it a leading company in terms of profitability.
+9400 crores in FY’09.

 With initiatives taken by SAIL under the guidance of Mr. Roongta, SAIL’s net profit of Rs.
 2813 cr.
 (US $570 million) during H1’09 was the highest among all steel producers in the world.